 (2 to 8 weeks)

 After initial review, your application specialist will contact you with updates and be available to answer questions.
-Your district will be contacted, references compiled, and credit and background checks completed.
+Your district will be contacted for a reference, other references will be compiled, the completed Health Information Report(s) will be reviewed, and credit and background checks will be completed.

 Step 3: Screening Process